 Spelling variations of this family name include: Sladen, Sladean, Slayden, Sladon, Slaydon, Sleighdon, Sleighden, Sladden, Slayton, Sleyton, Sleydon, Slaidon, Slaiton, Sladden and many more.

 Early Notables of the Slayton family (pre 1700)

-More information is included under the topic Early Slayton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 169 words (12 lines of text) are included under the topic Early Slayton Notables in all our PDF Extended History products and printed products wherever possible.